Published April 2020

 It’s no surprise that in April alone, we’ve seen a 33% increase in interest in online yoga and meditation classes in the U.S.1 But if you’re looking for a less traditional way to unwind, kick back and take a virtual tour of these zenlike Vacasa vacation homes.

-Located in the Amelia Island Plantation off the coast of Florida, the Shore House offers guests an ideal backdrop for seclusion, peace, and relaxation.
-The spacious four-bedroom home features an open floor plan, modern furnishings, and serene nature views.
-The neutral color palette throughout, complemented by the lush, untamed greenery off the back porch, will put you at ease as you prepare a gourmet meal in the chef’s kitchen.
+SandCastles #232 offers guests an ideal backdrop for seclusion, peace, and relaxation.
+The condo features an open floor plan, modern furnishings, and serene water views.
+The neutral color palette throughout, complemented by the luxurious textiles and stunning scenery, will put you at ease as you prepare a gourmet meal in the chef’s kitchen.
 Need some air?
-Walking and biking trails surround the home, or you can take in scenes from the nearby beach.
+Step out onto the private balcony and breath in the cool ocean air.

-Indulge in the restful nature of this updated home in Sonoma County.
-La Terre Du Vin, or The Land of Wine, is nestled among the vineyards of Glen Ellen.
-While upscale finishes, gorgeous wide-plank hardwood floors, and minimalist yet cozy furnishings await you inside, outside is where you’re likely to find your zen.
-The garden patio and courtyard offer a serene respite where you’ll be warmed by the firepit into the night.
-A can’t-miss feature of the home is its skylit outdoor shower.
+Indulge in the restful nature of this updated home in Kenwood.
+Casa de Azel is nestled among the vineyards of Glen Ellen.
+While upscale finishes, gorgeous hardwood floors, and minimalist yet cozy furnishings await you inside, outside also offer plenty of zen.
+The garden patio and small pond offer a serene respite where you’ll be warmed by the firepit into the night.
+A can’t-miss feature of the home is its relaxing outside hot tub.

 This Montana cabin in the popular town of Big Sky is far from the bustle of the city, but close to a scenic drive through Yellowstone National Park.
 While you might not want to bring the whole family, Lake Cabin 10 sleeps eight people and has lounging space to boot.
 Muted tones and slate gray walls provide a soothing landscape throughout the space, which also features a private hot tub and isolated lake views from the balcony and back patio.
 Step out onto the private dock for a private yoga or meditation session and let it all melt away.